ongov/ontario-design-system/COMMIT-GUIDELINES.md

 #### Breaking changes

-A breaking change is a change that is significant enough to cause an incompatibility with the current state of the packages.
-This could be a removed component property, a set of styles that work differently, or a whole host of different changes.
+A breaking change is a change significant enough to cause an incompatibility with the current state of the package(s).
+This could be the removal of a component property, a modification to existing styles, or various other impactful changes.

 Breaking changes are denoted in the footer of the commit by starting it with `BREAKING CHANGE:` followed by a message about what the breaking change impacts.